pindiespace/cohort-convert/README.md

 The program operates with a front-end Web API.

+1. You have to create a MySQL database.
+A sample database is in the /databases sub-directory which you can load into your MySQL server. it has a default_user

+2.You also have to set a default user to log into that database.
+The default user is set in the /admin/class.mysql.php.
+It assumes a default_user exists in the MySQL database.

+IMPORTANT: you probably want to change this!

-1. An MS Excel file needs to be prepared (templates are present)
+3. An MS Excel file needs to be prepared (templates are present)

 ![Cohort Convert Excel File](assets/cohort_convert_excel.png)

 - [Link to Excel file](http://plyojump.com/cohort_convert/templates/example.xls)
 - [Template Instructions](http://plyojump.com/cohort_convert/instructions.php)

-2. After the Excel File is created, you need to register an account, then log in with your account.
+4. After the Excel File is created, you need to register an account, then log in with your account.

 ![Cohort Convert Registration Screen](assets/cohort_convert_03.png)

-2. Template with data is uploaded via the web interface.
+5. Template with data is uploaded via the web interface.

 ![Cohort Convert Upload Screen](assets/cohort_convert_02.png)

 Once uploaded, the data is stored in a MySQL database which may be accessed for further manipulation.

-3. By selecting various menu options, the program can output converted data.
+6. By selecting various menu options, the program can output converted data.
 The image below shows the screen for outputting the data, with cohorts explicitly tested against generations.

 ![Cohort Convert Generation Output Screen](assets/cohort_convert_01.png)

-4. The program output to the screen is primarily for debugging.
+7. The program output to the screen is primarily for debugging.

 ![Cohort Convert Output](assets/cohort_convert_04.png)